Ohio House Dems announce plans to repeal bill linked to alleged Householder bribery scheme

-COLUMBUS, Ohio (WCMH)– Two state representative say they will be introducing legislation Wednesday to repeal 2019’s House Bill 6.
+COLUMBUS, Ohio (WCMH) — Two state representatives say they will be introducing legislation Wednesday to repeal 2019’s House Bill 6.

 House Bill 6 is the bill federal officials say Ohio House Speaker Larry Householder and associates were bribed with $60 million to pass and prevent a referendum to funnel state funds to two failing nuclear power plants managed by FirstEnergy.